In this tutorial, we show how to use the aggTrees package to discover heterogeneous subgroups in a selection-on-observables setting.

 2. If we set method = "aipw", the GATEs are estimated by averaging doubly-robust scores in each node.
 This is an unbiased estimator also in observational studies under particular conditions on the construction of the scores.2

 ## Construct the sequence.
-Use doubly-robust scores.
+Use doubly-robust scores (default option).

 ## Print.